Filing a Mesothelioma Claim in Ohio

 Additionally, anyone who’s been diagnosed with other serious asbestos-related diseases — such as lung cancer or asbestosis — may also qualify to file a claim with the help of an Ohio mesothelioma attorney.

 Even those who develop an asbestos-related disease later in life, such as mesothelioma, may be eligible to file a claim.
 Surviving family members may also be able to file a claim on behalf of a mesothelioma victim.

 An Ohio mesothelioma lawyer can explain how the state’s laws and regulations impact someone’s eligibility for different types of asbestos claims.

 Mesothelioma Settlements and Verdicts in Ohio

-After hearing all the evidence, the jury agreed that the plaintiff’s mesothelioma was caused by inhaling brake dust when he was a child.
+In 2013, a 40-year-old Ohio man was awarded $27.5 million by a Cuyahoga jury, which was the largest asbestos verdict in the state’s history.
+The jury agreed that the plaintiff’s mesothelioma was caused by inhaling brake dust carried home on his father’s clothing when he was a child.